arjun921/arjun921/README.md

 You can find me as [@arjun921][google] pretty much everywhere online!

-- I am a polygot with preference for py
 - I wear many hats @ [Fynd](https://fynd.com (Deep Learning and MLOps Engineer)
-- You can ask me about all things Kubernetes, Deep Learning and deploying models at scale
 - I'm revisiting Deep Learning (it'd been a while since I wrote a neural net)
-- I'm an Ex-Maintainer of LegendROM for the [Redmi Note 4 (mido)](https://forum.xda-developers.com/redmi-note-4/xiaomi-redmi-note-4-snapdragon-roms-kernels-recoveries--other-development/rom-legendrom-t3613547)
+- I'm an Ex-Maintainer of LegendROM for the [Redmi Note 4 (mido)](https://forum.xda-developers.com/redmi-note-4/xiaomi-redmi-note-4-snapdragon-roms-kernels-
+- I am a polygot with preference for py
+- You can ask me about all things Kubernetes, Deep Learning and deploying models at scale recoveries--other-development/rom-legendrom-t3613547)
 - You can reach me at: arjun921@gmail.com
 - To know more about me: https://arjunsunil.com/about/
 - Fun fact: I might be a SDE by profession, but I'm also passionate about Flying Machines 🛩️ , Space travel 🛰, Scuba diving 🤿 and Cooking 🥞